Contents

 Depending on your state laws and local codes, you’re required to keep documentation about permits and licenses for a certain amount of time.
 If you’re sunsetting the program that currently houses that data, you’ll need to migrate it into your new software.

-Your current software may have a reporting function that can export the data into a CSV, making the migration much simpler.
-If it doesn’t, exporting the data may require writing SQL queries or other complex methods.
-From there, the data must be mapped to GovBuilt’s system and imported.
+Your current software may be able to export the data into a CSV.
+That makes the migration much simpler.
+If it doesn’t, you may need to use more complex methods like SQL queries.
+From there, the data must be mapped to your new system and imported.

 We can approach data migration in one of two ways, depending on your needs: